davidrmiller/neural2d/README.md

     input size 64x64 channel G

+There is no conversion when inputting floating point data directly from a .dat file, or from literal values embedded in the input data config file.

 **How can I use .jpg and .png images as inputs to the net?**<a name="howJpg"></a>

-Currently only .bmp images are supported.
+Currently only .bmp images files are supported.
 This is because the uncompressed BMP format is so simple that we can use simple, standard C/C++ to read the image data without any dependencies on third-party image libraries.

-To add an adapter for other image formats, follow the example of the ReadBMP() function and write a new adapter such as ReadJPG(), ReadPNG(), etc., using your favorite image library, then replace the call to ReadBMP() with your new function.
+To support a new input file format, derive a new subclass from class ImageReader and implement its getData() member following the examples of the existing image readers.

 **Why does the net error rate stay high?
 Why doesn't my net learn?**<a name="howLearn"></a>